 Her plays have been produced by Boston Playwrights’ Theatre, Third Culture Theatre, Little Black Dress Ink, Goat Song Theatre Collective, and Fresh Ink Theatre.
 Her plays have been developed with Boston Playwrights' Theatre, The Bridge Initiative, Theatre@First, Nouveau 47, Southwestern College, Boston University, and Baylor University.

-Her work has been featured across the nation at the Hollywood Fringe Festival (2018), Last Frontier Theatre Conference (2016), Mad Dash (2018, 2017), One Minute Play Festival (2017), Little Black Dress Ink's Onstage Fest (2017, 2016, 2015), and the Out of the Loop Fringe Festival (2015, 2016).
+Her plays have been featured across the nation in various festivals such as the Hollywood Fringe Festival (2018 Best in Dance & Physical Theatre, Encore!
+Producers’ Award) Last Frontier Theatre Conference (2016) Fresh Ink Theater's Mad Dash (2018, 2017) One Minute Play Festival-Boston (2017) Little Black Dress Ink's Onstage Fest (2017, 2016, 2015) WaterTower Theatre’s new play festival, formerly known as the Out of the Loop Fringe Festival (2015, 2016).

 Kira is a proud member of The Dramatist Guild.
 She holds a BFA in Theatre Performance from Baylor University and is currently pursuing her MFA in Playwriting from Boston University, under the direction of her mentor, Kate Snodgrass.
 Kira is hitched to Mark Rockwell, owner of Lonesome Hero Design Studio.
 They are parents to the sweetest, fastest, lab/pit rescue named Koda.

 “I write plays because… I’m on a mission to diversify the Southern Mythos.
 I'm not interested in crafting villain narratives or hero or victim or stereotype.
 I aim to write honestly about complex, everyday people in order to summon us into the intimate psyche of disadvantaged lives so that we may leave the theatre transformed and more connected to one another.”